Asiatic Petroleum Company employees, a compilation – information needed

 Asiatic Petroleum Company staff photo, Shanghai 1930s

 The above image was kindly sent by Jamie Carstairs, Project Manager, Historical Photographs of China, Special Collections, University of Bristol, UK, A second version identifies two of the people shown.
-Fourth from right is Ethal Wilkinson and second from right is Edward Edelson Wilkinson, who worked for the Asiatic Petroleum Company in the 1930s.
+Fourth from right is Ethal Wilkinson and on the right, marked with an x in ink is “Pop” Edward Edelson Wilkinson, who worked for the Asiatic Petroleum Company in the 1930s.
+The man looking at the camera in the above photograph looks like Mr Wilkinson.

 - Bunkering definition – wikipedia